Editor’s note: This article was originally posted on March 27, 2020, and is being updated as new information becomes available.

 General social distancing guidelines stipulate that people should remain six feet apart from one another to prevent transmission of the new coronavirus, which can cause the potentially fatal respiratory illness known as COVID-19.
 Scientists know that the virus can spread through direct contact with an infected individual’s saliva or mucus.

-Thus far, the coronavirus has been found in the feces of infected individuals but not in semen or vaginal fluids.
+Thus far, the coronavirus has been found in the semen and feces of infected individuals.
 Researchers have found that other coronaviruses do not transmit well through sexual acts.

 The New York City guidelines state that masturbation is the safest sexual activity with regard to coronavirus transmission.
 The next safest is sex with a partner you already live with.
 The city advises against sex with anyone outside your household; if you do engage in sex with people who don’t live with you, the guidance is to minimize your number of partners as much as possible.